HOUSE SWAPPING

 From my travel diary: Pet-Sitting in Costa Rica

 • On our way in from the airport our truck broke down.
 We were still 20 minutes from the house and sunset was falling fast.
 We flagged down a friendly cab driver who took us up the mountain in the pitch-darkness, but his little sedan didn’t have the clearance to navigate major wash-outs and ruts in the road.
 We ended up having to hike our suitcases through the jungle wearing only flip-flops and shorts.
 To call it exciting would have been an understatement.
-It turns out that the truck battery needed to have water added to it.
-The 3-hour drive from San Hose Airport had run the battery dry, shorting out the electrical systems in the truck.
+It turns out that the truck battery needed to have water added to it, and the 3-hour drive from San Hose Airport had run the battery dry, shorting out the electrical systems in the truck.

 This all happened by day 7, and we were there for 21 days.